Adam4lexander/Spoke/Docs/Core/00_MentalModel.md

 Spoke strongly emphasizes an imperative execution order.
 Epochs attach their children in the order the code is written, and on cleanup they are detached in the reverse order.
 Spoke may look declarative, but it is highly imperative.
 Spoke optimizes for cognitive clarity over raw performance.
 It builds up trees in the most predictable and intuitive order, instead of the most optimal order.
 It wants to feel like writing normal imperative code, even when execution flow is indirect and chaotic.

-Spokes intended use case is to be the architectural spine of application logic.
+Spoke's intended use case is to be the architectural spine of application logic.
 It's a meta-architecture where you declare and wire up subsystems depending on the state of the application.
 It shines most strongly where long-lived behaviours must interact in dynamic and emergent ways.
-Spoke collapses complexity, which normally results in spagetti code, into a tree of localized and coherent bundles.
+Spoke collapses complexity, which normally results in spaghetti code, into a tree of localized and coherent bundles.
 Where lifecycles, setup and teardown of application components are managed automatically.
 Spoke was built for the requirements of complex games in Unity, but its generalised to any C# application with these requirements.

 ---

-## Foreward: When to extend Spoke.Runtime
+## Foreword: When to extend Spoke.Runtime

 The information here is mostly to document the runtime behaviour of Spoke, so you understand clearly what's happening in the background when using `Spoke.Reactive`.
 In practice you'll rarely need to define your own custom Epochs or Tickers.